expressjs/expressjs.com/docs/design-system.md

 `<DocBottomNav>` closes a doc page with links to the previous and next page in a single flex row.
 The row uses `flex-wrap: wrap-reverse`, so when the two titles cannot sit side by side the _Next_ link wraps onto its own line above _Previous_ instead of overflowing the page.
-On wide viewports both links stay side by side on one line.
+On wider screens both links stay side by side on one line.

 The DOM order stays previous-then-next, so keyboard and screen reader order is unchanged when the row wraps.